motorcycle 101 guides

 If you are pulled over for not wearing a helmet, you can potentially be fined up to $250.
 You can rack up additional charges if you were not wearing a helmet while breaking another traffic law.
 Your vehicle can even be impounded if you are not careful.

 If you are applying for a learner’s permit, you have to at least be over the age of 16.
-A learner’s permit is valid for 1 year, but comes with several restrictions regarding what you are allowed to do.
-You cannot carry another passenger, travel out at night, nor drive on the freeways.
+A learner’s permit is valid for one year but comes with several restrictions regarding what you are allowed to do.
+You cannot carry another passenger, travel out at night, or drive on the freeways.
 If you are under the age of 21, you have to own a learner’s permit for at least 6 months before being eligible to apply for an official license.

 The exam to get a license includes testing your vision, evaluating your riding skills, and checking your knowledge of the rules of the road.
 If the applicant is still under the age of 21, there is an additional exam to complete: the California Motorcyclist Safety Program training course created by the California Highway Patrol.